bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, inspect, My First Script." />
 </p>

-<p>But if we go and choose Inspect and then click on the Console, you'll see that it comes
+<p>But if we go and choose Inspect and then click on the Console, you&apos;ll see that it comes
 up here.
 And my JavaScript is actually running.
-We've gotten our first script to run.
+We&apos;ve gotten our first script to run.
-The next thing to talk about is how we can make some comments in JavaScript in case we want to remind ourselves exactly what we're doing.
-It's always good practice to add comments to your scripts so that when you come back to them later, you know what's going on.</p>
+The next thing to talk about is how we can make some comments in JavaScript in case we want to remind ourselves exactly what we&apos;re doing.
+It&apos;s always good practice to add comments to your scripts so that when you come back to them later, you know what&apos;s going on.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 103. comments with slash slash or slash, asterisk (70) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">